-Note: An authenticator may be configured to collect user presence whenever the "up" option is true by setting the default user present time limit to zero.
+NOTE: An authenticator may be configured to collect user presence whenever the up" option is true by setting the default user present time limit to zero.

-- 1. Request evidence of user interaction in an authenticator-specific way (e.g., flash the LED light).
+- Request evidence of user interaction in an authenticator-specific way (e.g., flash the LED light).
 If the authenticator has a display, show the rpId parameter value to the user, and request permission to create an assertion. - 2.
 If the user declines permission, or the operation times out, then end the operation by returning CTAP2_ERR_OPERATION_DENIED. - 2.
 Else (implying the pinUvAuthParam parameter is not present): - 1.
-If the "up" bit is false in the response: - 1.
-Request evidence of user interaction in an authenticator-specific way (e.g., flash the LED light).
-If the authenticator has a display, show the rpId parameter value to the user, and request permission to create an assertion. - 2.
-If the user declines permission, or the operation times out, then end the operation by returning CTAP2 ERR OPERATION DENIED. - 3.
-Set the "up" bit to true in the response. - 4.
-Call clearUserPresentFlag (), clearUserVerifiedFlag (), and clearPinUvAuthTokenPermissionsExceptLbw ().
+If the "up" bit is false in the response: - Request evidence of user interaction in an authenticator-specific way (e.g., flash the LED light).
+If the authenticator has a display, show the rpId parameter value to the user, and request permission to create an assertion. - If the user declines permission, or the operation times out, then end the operation by returning CTAP2_ERR_OPERATION_DENIED. - 3.
+Set the "up" bit to true in the response. - Call clearUserPresentFlag(), clearUserVerifiedFlag(), and clearPinUvAuthTokenPermissionsExceptLbw().

-Note: This consumes both the "user present state", sometimes referred to as the "cached UP", and the "user verified state", sometimes referred to as "cached UV".
-These functions are no-ops if there is not an in-use pinUvAuthToken .
+NOTE: This consumes both the "user present state", sometimes referred to as the "cached UP", and the "user verified state", sometimes referred to as "cached UV".
+These functions are no-ops if there is not an in-use pinUvAuthToken.

-- 10. If the extensions parameter is present: - 1.
-Process any extensions that this authenticator supports, ignoring any that it does not support. - 2.
-Authenticator extension outputs generated by the authenticator extension processing are returned in the authenticator data.
-The set of keys in the authenticator extension outputs map MUST be equal to, or a subset of, the keys of the authenticator extension inputs map.
+- 11. If the extensions parameter is present: - 1.
+Process any extensions that this authenticator supports, ignoring any that it does not support. - Authenticator extension outputs generated by the authenticator extension processing are returned in the authenticator data.
+The set of keys in theauthenticator extension outputs map MUST be equal to, or a subset of, the keys of the authenticator extension inputs map.

-Note: Some extensions may produce different output depending on the state of the "uv" and/or "up" bits set in the response.
+NOTE: Some extensions may produce different output depending on the state of the "uv" and/or "up" bits set in the response.

-- 11. If the allowList parameter is present: - 1.
-Select any credential from the applicable credentials list . - 2.
-Delete the numberOfCredentials member. - 3.
-Go to Step 13. - 12.
+- 12. If the allowList parameter is present: - 1.
+Select any credential from the applicable credentials list - 2.
+Delete the numberOfCredentials member - 3.
+Go to Step 13. - 13.
 If allowList is not present: - 1.
 If numberOfCredentials is one: - 1.
 Select that credential. - 2.
-If numberOfCredentials is more than one: - 1.
-Order the credentials in the applicable credentials list by the time when they were created in reverse order.
-(I.e. the first credential is the most recently created.) - If the authenticator does not have a display, or the authenticator does have a display and the "uv" and "up" options are false: - 1.
-Remember the authenticatorGetAssertion parameters. - 2.
-Create a credential counter (credentialCounter) and set it to 1.
+If numberOfCredentials is more than one: - Order the credentials in the applicable credentials list by the time when they were created in reverse order.
+(I.e. the first credential is the most recently created.) - If the authenticator does not have a display, or the authenticator does have a display and the by" and "up" options are false: - 1.
+Remember the authenticatorGetAssertion parameters. - Create a credential counter (credentialCounter) and set it to 1.
 This counter signifies the next credential to be returned by the authenticator, assuming zero-based indexing. - 3.
 Start a timer.
 This is used during authenticatorGetNextAssertion command.
 This step is OPTIONAL if transport is done over NFC. - 4.
 Select the first credential. - 3.
-If authenticator has a display and at least one of the " uv" and "up" options is true: - 1.
-Display all the credentials in the applicable credentials list to the user, using their friendly name along with other stored account information. - 2.
+If authenticator has a display and at least one of the "uv" and "up" options is true: - 1.
+Display all the credentials in theapplicable credentials list to the user, using their friendly name along with other stored account information. - 2.
 Also, display the rpId of the requester (specified in the request) and ask the user to select a credential. - 3.
 If the user declines to select a credential or takes too long (as determined by the authenticator), terminate this procedure and return the CTAP2_ERR_OPERATION_DENIED error.

-- 4. Update the response to set the userSelected member to true and to delete the numberOfCredentials member. - 5.
-Select the credential indicated by the user. - 3.
-Update the response to include the selected credential's publicKeyCredentialUserEntity information.
-User identifiable information (name, DisplayName, icon) inside the publicKeyCredentialUserEntity MUST NOT be returned if user verification is not done by the authenticator. - 13. \$\sign the clientDataHash along with authData with the selected credential, using the structure specified in [WebAuthn].
+- Update the response to set the userSelected member to true and to delete the numberOfCredentials member. - 5.
+Select the credential indicated by the user. - Update the response to include the selected credential's publicKeyCredentialUserEntity information.
+User identifiable information (name, DisplayName, icon) inside the publicKeyCredentialUserEntity MUST NOT be returned if user verification is not done by the authenticator.